Minimal Freeze-in Dark Matter: Reviving electroweak doublet dark matter with Boltzmann suppressed freeze-in: Appendices

 In the main text, we showed that the correct dark matter relic density could be reproduced for electroweak doublet fermion dark matter while avoiding direct detection constraints for heavy dark matter within the Boltzmann suppressed freeze-in framework.
-In the following, we provide details that support the main text, specifically: \begin{enumerate} \item We identify the electroweak doublet $Z$ couplings; \item A calculation of $q\bar q \to \Psi^+ \Psi^-,~ \bar\Psi^0 \Psi^0$ cross-sections; \item A computation of the numerical value of the coupling combination $\mathcal C_Z$ and $\mathcal C_\gamma$; \item A calculation of $q\bar q' \to \Psi^\pm \Psi^0,~ \bar\Psi^0 \Psi^0$ cross-sections via $W^\pm$; \item A derivation of the reaction density $\gamma(T)$; \item A discussion of indirect detection prospects. \end{enumerate}
+In the following, we provide details that support the main text, specifically: \begin{enumerate} \item A calculation of $q\bar q \to \Psi^+ \Psi^-,~ \bar\Psi^0 \Psi^0$ cross-sections; \item A computation of the numerical value of the coupling combination $\mathcal C_Z$ and $\mathcal C_\gamma$; \item A calculation of $q\bar q' \to \Psi^\pm \Psi^0,~ \bar\Psi^0 \Psi^0$ cross-sections via $W^\pm$; \item A derivation of the reaction density $\gamma(T)$; \item A discussion of indirect detection prospects. \end{enumerate}